Corporate Governance

 -

-To enable the Board of Directors to resolve major operations-related issues as well as to facilitate the effective oversight of management, the Board of Directors comprises outside directors, who maintain independence, and other individuals having a thorough knowledge of the businesses of the DIC Group, with consideration given to ensuring a balance among necessary knowledge, experience and capabilities.
-The Board is of an appropriate scale based on the presumption that authority will be delegated to management.
-Additionally, in light of the DIC Group’s global operations, the Company also strives to ensure diversity in the Board’s composition.
-The Board currently has two female members (one director and one outside director.)
+The Board of Directors, which is chaired by the chairman and representative director, resolves major operations-related issues.
+To facilitate the effective oversight of management, the Board of Directors comprises outside directors, who maintain independence, and other individuals having a thorough knowledge of the businesses of the DIC Group, with consideration given to ensuring a balance among necessary knowledge, experience and capabilities.
+The Nomination Committee selects candidates for the position of director based on expertise and experience, as shown in the skills matrix.
+The Board of Directors is of an appropriate scale based on the presumption that authority will be delegated to management.

 Composition of the Board of Directors